iterative/dvc.org/static/docs/get-started/example-versioning.md

     $ cd example-versioning
 ```

+This command pulls a repository with a single script `train.py` that runs the
+training.

 (Optional) It's highly recommended to initialize a virtual environment to keep
 your global packages clean and untouched: